KGFCH2/OIBSIP/Voice Assistant/EchoMind AI/README.md

 - 🎉 **Time-Based Greetings:** The assistant greets you with "Good morning", "Good afternoon", "Good evening", or "Good night" based on the current time in Indian Standard Time (IST)
 - 🌏 **IST Time & Date:** All time and date responses are provided in Indian Standard Time (Asia/Kolkata timezone)
-- 🎤 **Voice Commands:** Supports flexible voice commands for time, date, weather, web search, and more
+- 🎤 **Voice Commands:** Supports flexible voice commands for time, date, weather, web search, music, and more
 - 🔊 **Text-to-Speech:** Uses pyttsx3 for Windows, system commands for macOS/Linux
 - 🌤️ **Weather Integration:** Provides current weather information using OpenWeather API
 - 🔍 **Web Search:** Opens Google search results for user queries in your browser
+- 🎵 **Music Playback:** Search and play songs directly from YouTube with voice commands
 - 🚀 **App Launcher:** Can open any application installed on your device by name
 - 🧠 **AI Integration:** Uses Gemini API for intelligent responses to unknown commands
 - 📝 **Interaction Logging:** Automatically logs all interactions to `logs/assistant.jsonl`